-Prevents your body from rejecting an organ (kidney) after transplant by suppressing your immune system.
+Prevents your body from rejecting an organ (including kidney, liver, or heart) after transplant by suppressing your immune system.

 Cellcept, MyforticThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use if you had an allergic reaction to mycophenolate or similar medicines, or if you are pregnant.

 How to Use This Medicine: